AvalonJSON/Specification/README.md

 `type`

 The implementation-specific type of the field.
 Implementers SHOULD document the available field types and default value.
 OPTIONAL.
 SHOULD be the default value when omitted.

+`isVisiblePredicate`

+A [JsonLogic](http://jsonlogic.com) expression that specifies whether or not the field is visible based on the values of the other fields in the form (using the `var` operator).
+The field is visible if the `isVisiblePredicate` expression evaluates to `true` or the `isVisiblePredicate` property is undefined.
+OPTIONAL.

+`isRequiredPredicate`

+A [JsonLogic](http://jsonlogic.com) expression that specifies whether or not the field is required based on the values of the other fields in the form (using the `var` operator).
+The field is required if the `isRequiredPredicate` expression evaluates to `true`.
+The field is not required if the `isRequiredPredicate` property is undefined.
+OPTIONAL.

 `value`